Fyffe Christie

 Fyffe William George Christie (2 February 1918, Bushey, Hertfordshire, England – 6 March 1979) was a British figurative artist and mural painter.
 He served in the British Army during World War II as a bagpiper and stretcher bearer.
 He began painting during the war and attended the Glasgow School of Art from 1946 to 1951.
 After graduating, he began painting murals, including Christ Feeding the People (1950-1951) and various others in Glasgow, including one in the Glasgow University Union.
 Christie then moved to London, where he taught at various schools and continued painting.
+While at the Glasgow School of Art, he specialised in stained glass and mural painting, and was influenced by the art of the early Italian Renaissance.

 Early years

 Fyffe Christie was born in the English town of Bushey, Hertfordshire, in 1918.
 His father was a Scot, George Fyffe Christie, a freelance commercial artist who illustrated children's books and cartoon postcards featuring children and animals.
 As a commercial artist father George may have been attracted to Bushey by its closeness to London and the town's reputation as an artistic colony as previously established by the artist Hubert Herkomer.
 It was there that George met and married an English girl, Fyffe's mother Ethel.

 Around 1930 Ethel died and at the age of twelve Fyffe moved back to Glasgow with his father and younger brother Andrew to live together with his uncle David and aunt Tiz in Glasgow's Pollokshields district.
 Fyffe Christie had severe dyslexia and was unable to read until diagnosed at the age of twelve, after which he became a keen scholar and avid reader, including Latin and Greek.
 He was also fully ambidextrous and struggled as the teachers of that time insisted he write only with his right hand.
 Two years later tragedy struck again as brother Andrew died.
 Fyffe showed an early interest in drawing and painting, and developed a lifelong love of music, particularly classical music and opera, while he himself learned to play the bagpipes.
 Father George Christie had some commercial success with his creation of the cartoon strip Scottikin O' the Bulletin in the popular Glasgow newspaper the Bulletin but he struggled financially through the years of the recession however and so he discouraged Fyffe's artistic ambition.
 Due to economic hardship Christie had to leave school early, despite his academic abilities and George Christie insisted his son begin a career in the more secure legal profession.
 After two years working in a lawyers office Fyffe left and began an apprenticeship arranged for him as a lithographic draughtsman but he remained unhappy and frustrated with his life.